 - Compression is used to limit swelling, and to give support to the injured area.
 Compression should be applied to the entire foot, starting first at the toes and working back to the ankle.
 If it is applied just to the injured area, increased swelling will occur in front and behind the wrapping.

 - Elevation of the leg will aid in reducing swelling and pain.
 Blood rushes to an injured area to bring increased blood cells which aid in healing.
 Gravity will also force blood to the injured area.
 Too many cells and too much fluid will apply pressure to the injured nerves and tissues, and cause increased pain and delayed healing.
 Keep your foot elevated so that it is at least parallel to the ground, or higher if it is comfortable.
 Do this for at least 48 hours, or until the throbbing subsides, when you lower the leg.

-If symtoms are not improved with the above regimen or it returns when you resume your regular activity, you need to seek medical attention.
+If symtoms are not improved with the above regimen or it returns when you resume your regular activity, you need to seek medical attention from an Achilles Doctor Long Beach.
 Treatments include:

 - Removable Cast Boot or CAM Walker

 - Achilles Heel Guard